SHARE

 • STORAGE: Store leftover banana pudding in the fridge for 2 to 3 days.
 The cookies will continue to get soggy, so the texture of the entire dish will change the longer it's left in the fridge past those amount of days.

-• BOX OF VANILLA PUDDING: I HIGHLY recommend using a really good electric mixer for making the pudding.
+• BOX OF VANILLA PUDDING MIX: I HIGHLY recommend using a really good electric mixer for making the pudding.
 Be sure that the water or milk is EXTREMELY COLD + You may need to add an EXTRA BOX of vanilla pudding so that it forms to a creamy consistency and not 'watery' if you notice that it isn't "setting" while mixing.
+To ensure that your pudding comes out smooth and thickened, be sure to purchase the large 3 oz. box or THREE 1 oz. boxes of INSTANT pudding mix and not the cook + serve version.

 Nutrition